Tetreault-Pain-Imaging-Lab/ChronicPainDWI/bundleseg/README.md

 # Bundle segmentation
 After running tractoflow, the next step is bundle segmentation which is done using the the [*RecobundlesX* nextflow pipeline](https://scil-documentation.readthedocs.io/en/latest/our_tools/recobundles.html) (rbx_flow).
 This tool is used to extracts white matter fiber bundles of interest.
 In order to run *RecobundlesX*, the tractoflow results must be organized a certain way.
-To facilitate this organization we used [combine_flows](https://github.com/scilus/combine_flows/blob/main/tree_for_bst_flow.sh)
+To facilitate this organization we used [combine_flows](https://github.com/scilus/combine_flows/blob/main/tree_for_bst_flow.sh).

 ## combine_flows
-We used the script `combineflow_for_rbx_cc.sh` which simply calls [combine_flows](https://github.com/scilus/combine_flows) to create a directory on which we can run rbx_flow directly.
+We used the script `combineflow_for_rbx_cc.sh` which simply calls the tree_for_rbx_flow.sh script from the [combine_flows](https://github.com/scilus/combine_flows) repository to create a directory on which we can run rbx_flow directly.
 This directory should have the folowing structure before running RecobundlesX :

                                         [root]
                                         ├── S1